16 Forgotten 1970s Sitcoms That Flopped So Hard, No One Remembers Them

 1. The Dumplings (1976)

 On paper, The Dumplings seemed like a charming concept—a sitcom about a happily married, overweight couple who ran a lunch counter together.
 Created by All in the Family’s Norman Lear, it had all the makings of a heartfelt, character-driven comedy.
 But despite a likable lead duo in James Coco and Geraldine Brooks, the show leaned too hard on fat jokes instead of clever humor.
 Audiences weren’t laughing, and the show was canceled after just 10 episodes.
-Nostalgia Central emphasizes the effort that went into this short-lived istcom.
+Nostalgia Central emphasizes the effort that went into this short-lived sitcom.

 The biggest problem was that it failed to make its characters feel real or relatable.
 Instead of exploring their relationship with depth, it relied on tired, one-note gags about their size.
 With no compelling reason to tune in each week, viewers quickly moved on to better-written comedies.
 Even with Lear’s golden touch, The Dumplings was a misfire that vanished as quickly as it arrived.